APOCP 13th General Assembly & Scientific Conference Kuching, Sarawak, Malaysia 28-30 September 2026

 More information will be posted soon, including registration and abstract submission details, as well as venue/accommodation and sponsorship/exhibition information.
 Please check back regularly — watch this space for updates.

-The interim Scientific Program
+The Scientific Program

 Monday, 28 September 2026 – APOCP 25th Celebration